arbor-sim/arbor/doc/morphology.rst

        5, 4, 23.0,  8.0, 0.0, 0.7, 2
        6, 3, 20.0, -4.0, 0.0, 0.8, 3

+  The tag meta-data is described in more detail :ref:`below <morph-tags>`.

+* The tree is composed of 7 samples, enumerated with ids from 0 to 6.
+* The root of the tree is sample 0.
+* Sample 3 is a fork point whose children are samples 4 and 6.
+* Samples 5 and 6 are terminals, with no children.
+* Every sample has one parent, except for the root sample.

 .. _morph-morphology:

 Morphology
 ----------

-A *morphology* provides a description of the geometry of a cell in terms of unbranched cables with variable radius, an optional spherical segment at the root of the tree, and their associated tree structure.
+A *morphology* describes the geometry of a cell as unbranched cables with variable radius, an optional spherical segment at the root of the tree, and their associated tree structure.

+A morphology is constructed from a sample tree in two steps: segmentation and branch definition.

 Segmentation
 ~~~~~~~~~~~~

-The first step in constructing a morphology from a sample tree is to generate *segments*, of which there are two kinds:
+Segmentation generates *segments* from a sample tree, of which there are two kinds:

 * *Cable segment*: a frustum (cylinder or truncated cone) between two adjacent samples,
   with the centre and radius of each end defined by the location and radius of the samples.
 * *Spherical segment*: a sphere with centre and radius specified by the location and radius
   of the root sample.
 Only the root sample can be interpreted as a spherical segment.

-The following example, based on the model of a soma with a branching dendrite :ref:`above <morph-stree-fig>`,
+The segmentation below, based on the model of a soma with a branching dendrite :ref:`above <morph-stree-fig>`,
-illustrates the segments generated from a sample tree.
+illustrates the segments generated from a sample tree:

 .. _morph-segment-fig: